ajmwagar/primeval-rs/README.md

 # primeval-rs
 A monstrosity of a prime number generator.
+(It's dead simple)

 ## Features

+- ZERO Dependencies (will always be this way)
 - CLI Interface
 - Rust library (see [crates.io](https://crates.io/crates/primeval))